pthom/Cling_Repl_Demo/Readme.md

 ## In a shell / console only

-See the interactive session example and avdvices at [examples/shell_cling/Readme.md](examples/shell_cling/Readme.md).
+See the interactive session example and advices at [examples/shell_cling/Readme.md](examples/shell_cling/Readme.md).

 ## In jupyter notebook